skasproject/skas/docsite/docs/userguide.md

 About this last point: You can instruct them to add the `--namespaceOverride` option on `kubectl sk init ...` command.
 This will define the provided namespace as the default one in the `~/.kube/config` file.

+Here is a small checklist of what to provide to non-admin users to allow them to use kubectl on a SKAS enabled cluster:

+- Installation instructions for `kubectl`.
+- Installation instructions for `kubectl-sk`.
+- The `CA.crt` certificate file (if needed).
+- The `kubectl sk init https://skas.....` command line.
+- The namespace(s) they are allowed to access.
+-
+Regarding the last point, you can instruct them to add the `--namespaceOverride` option to the `kubectl sk init ...` command.
+This will set the provided namespace as the default one in the `~/.kube/config` file.